torps/torps/README.md

   2. Run simulations over a given period.
 This is done with the following command:
   <pre><code>python pathsim.py simulate [args]
   </pre></code>
   Replace [args] with "-h" for argument details.
-An example of the command for a 5000-sample simulation in which the client makes a connection to Google (74.125.131.105) every 10 minutes is:
+An example of the command for a 5000-sample simulation in which the client makes a connection to Google (74.125.131.105) every 10 minutes (i.e. 600 seconds) is:
   <pre><code>python pathsim.py simulate --nsf_dir out/ns-2013-08--2014-07 --num_samples 5000
   --user_model simple=600 --format normal tor
   </pre></code>
-  Following is another example of the command that executes a simulation in which user has "typical" behavior as given in the included trace file, a malicious guard relay is added with consensus bandwidth 15000, a malicious exit relay is added with consensus bandwidth 10000, the output just indicates when a malicious guard and/or exit is selected, the number of
+  Following is another example of the simulate command.
+The example executes a simulation in which the user has "typical" behavior as given in the included trace file, a malicious guard relay is added with consensus bandwidth 15000, a malicious exit relay is added with consensus bandwidth 10000, the output just indicates when a malicious guard and/or exit is selected, the number of